 - expenditure incurred on the replacement of any implement, utensil or article, provided that no depreciation allowances are made;

 - expenditure for the registration of trademarks, designs or patents used in the trade, profession or business that produced the assessable profits; and

 - contributions made by individual taxpayers to mandatory provident funds in Hong Kong.

 As a general rule, capital expenditures are not deductible.
 However, there are certain exceptions.
-For example, expenditure on research and development related to a taxpayer's trade, profession or business is deductible provided that the expenditure is not on land or buildings, and that the payment is to an approved research institute for research and development related to that trade, profession or business or that the payment is to an approved research institute, the object of which is the undertaking of research and development relating to that particular class of trade, profession or business.
+For example, expenditure on R&D related to a taxpayer's trade, profession or business is deductible provided that the expenditure is not on land or buildings, and that the payment is to an approved research institute for R&D related to that trade, profession or business, or that the payment is to an approved research institute, the object of which is the undertaking of R&D relating to that particular class of trade, profession or business.
 To promote technological progress in local industries, the purchase of patent rights and rights to know-how are also deductible.
 In addition, payments for technical education and approved charitable donations may also be deducted from the assessable profits.

 Depreciation is allowed for qualifying industrial and commercial buildings, and plant and machinery.
 For industrial buildings, a taxpayer who has incurred capital expenditure on the construction of an industrial building or structure is allowed a 20 per cent initial deduction of the capital expenditure.
 Thereafter, a 4 per cent deduction of the original capital expenditure is allowed annually.

 A taxpayer with an interest in a commercial building or structure who has incurred construction costs can claim a deduction of 4 per cent annually.
 No depreciation deduction is available for commercial buildings that are more than 25 years old.